crespire/ruby_chess/implementation.md

 These move objects have a `valid` method, but this method only returns valid destinations with respect to their basic movement rules.
 For example, a pawn will return a forward diagonal as a valid if it is not an obstructed square, even if there is no valid capture there.

-The idea behind Move is to report all psuedo-legal moves.
+The idea behind Move is to report all pseudo-legal moves.
 We will rely on Movement to do the final filtering to legal moves.
 The same would be true for a King's moves.
-We would report all psuedo-legal moves, then filter out moves that would result in a self-check.
+We would report all pseudo-legal moves, then filter out moves that would result in a self-check.

 ### Piece structure update
 So, we've updated the structure of Piece and the subclasses to better get all the information we need.